MohsenHNSJ/Telethon/readthedocs/concepts/sessions.rst

 These files will by default also save all the input entities that you've seen, so that you can get information about a user or channel by just their ID.
-Telegram will **not** send their ``access_hash`` required to retrieve more information about them, if it thinks you have already seem them.
+Telegram will **not** send their ``access_hash`` required to retrieve more information about them, if it thinks you have already seen them.
 For this reason, the library needs to store this information offline.

 The library will by default too save all the entities (chats and channels